ryoliver-lab/oliver-yanco-et-al-2025/README.md

 This workflow was run with R 4.3.1.
 All necessary packages with specified versions can be installed with   [renv](https://rstudio.github.io/renv/articles/renv.html).

+[renv documentation]

 ### Contributing

+Contact information:

+- Ruth Oliver (rutholiver@ucsb.edu)
+- Scott Yanco (yancos@si.edu)

 We welcome feedback and questions.
-Please open a new issue or create a fork of this repository.
+Please open an issue or create a fork of this repository.